mjg123/jsoup_tutorial/README.md

 # jsoup Tutorial

-The code in this repo supports by blog post about it: https://www.twilio.com/blog/working-with-html-on-the-web-java-jsoup
+The code in this repo supports my blog post about it: https://www.twilio.com/blog/working-with-html-on-the-web-java-jsoup

 ## How To Use This Code